Egypt Travel Tips | Visiting Egypt? A friendly caution to think twice, based on firsthand experience.

 If you don’t feel safe walking the streets in broad daylight (which I didn’t) then the city isn’t safe.
 And I’ll be honest with you, I didn’t feel safe visiting Egypt (even though I was traveling with my husband) and can’t imagine what it would be like to travel as a solo female.

-The scariest situation we encountered while visiting Egypt involved an aggressively corrupt police officer that demanded a bribe.
+The scariest situation we encountered while visiting Egypt involved an aggressive police officer that demanded a bribe by placing a hand on his gun.

 Surprised (again, we didn’t do anything wrong), we stopped.
-He angrily shouted at my husband and said “I am a police officer, why didn’t you stop when I told you?” and then motioned for money.
+He angrily shouted at my husband and said “I am a police officer, why didn’t you stop when I told you?” and then motioned for money while putting his free hand on his gun.

 Stunned, we didn’t know what to do.
 I shouted in Will’s direction and said “our taxi is waiting for us, we need to go!”
 And we booked it.